 Applying for these programmes

 You apply for both programmes separately.
-You need to have University Entrance and submit a portfolio of artwork for entry into the Bachelor of Design.
+You need to have University Entrance and submit a portfolio of artwork for entry into the Bachelor of Design (unless you qualify for preferential entry - see page 9).

 What these qualifications cover